linux-of-user/plexichat/docs/module_development.md

 ### Development Deployment

-1. Place your module in `src/netlink/modules/your_module_name/`
+1. Place your module in `src/plexichat/modules/your_module_name/`
-2. Restart NetLink to load the module
+2. Restart PlexiChat to load the module
 3. Check logs for any initialization errors

 ### Production Deployment